 The principle of honesty must be upheld if the integrity of scholarship is to be maintained by an academic community.
-The University expects that both faculty and students will honor his principle and in so doing protect the validity of University grading.
+The University expects that both faculty and students will honor his principle, and in so doing protect the validity of University grading.
 This means that all academic work will be done by the student to whom it is assigned, without unauthorized aid of any kind.
 Instructors, for their part, will exercise care in planning and supervising academic work, so that honest effort will be encouraged.

-Student Responsibility:
+Student Responsibility

 Students are expected to complete the course in compliance with the instructor's standards.
-No student shall engage in any activity that involves attempting to receive a grade by means other than honest effort; for example:
+No student shall engage in any activity that involves attempting to receive a grade by means other than honest effort, for example:

 - No student shall knowingly procure, provide, or accept any unauthorized material that contains questions or answers to any examination or assignment to be given at a subsequent time. - No student shall complete, in part or in total, any examination, or assignment for another person. - No student shall knowingly allow any examination or assignment to be completed, in part or in total, for himself or herself by another person. - No student shall plagiarize or copy the work of another person and submit it as his or her own work.
-This includes rewriting the same ideas in different words. - If any work is plagiarized from that of another student, both students will be reported to the Office of Academic Integrity, even if one of the students has graduated already.
-Remember that most graduate schools check the undergraduate records for any indications of dishonesty before awarding a degree. - No student shall alter graded class assignments or examinations and then resubmit them for regrading.

-No student shall submit substantially the same material in more than one course without prior authorization.
+This includes rewriting the same ideas in different words without citing the source. - If any work is plagiarized from that of another student, both students will be reported to the Office of Academic Integrity, even if one of the students has graduated already.
+Remember that most graduate schools check the undergraduate records for any indications of dishonesty before awarding a degree. - No student shall alter graded class assignments or examinations and then resubmit them for regrading. - No student shall submit substantially the same material in more than one course without prior authorization.

-Your lab report and homeworks for the class must be independently written, i.e., your own work in your own words.
+Your lab report and homeworks for the class must be independently written, i.e. your own ideas in your own words.
 While discussion of data among lab partners is encouraged, each student must independently complete all text, references, figures, graphs, and tables.
 The submission of reports or homework by lab partners that contain shared work is forbidden.
 Both students will be held accountable.
-The exception is when a figure is the raw data that is supplied to each member of the group (e.g. absorption spectra and gel photographs).
+The exception is when a figure is the raw data that is supplied to each member of the group (e.g. absorption spectra or colony counts).
 In this case the labeling of that figure must be done independently.
 If you have questions about the difference between discussing your work with others and unauthorized collaboration, please ask your instructor or T.A. for clarification.

-Because lab reports are to be your own work in your own words, you may not copy or paraphrase, to any extent, current or past laboratory reports written by other students.
+Because lab reports and homeworks are to be your own work in your own words, you may not copy or paraphrase, to any extent, current or past laboratory reports or homeworks written by other students.
 This is plagiarism, a direct attempt by the student to present the ideas of others as their own, and is no different than cheating on an exam.

-Copying material from other sources without putting it in your own words is also plagiarism, even if the source is cited as a reference.
-Plagiarism in lab reports is rigorously sought out and penalized.
+Copying material from another source without putting it between quotation marks is plagiarism, even if the source is cited as a reference.
+In science writing it is not customary to directly quote others.
+Rather, you should paraphrase the ideas of your source and then cite the reference.

+Plagiarism in lab reports and homeworks is rigorously sought out and penalized.

-Because all quizzes, exams, homeworks and reports are required for satisfactory completion of this course, any student caught cheating on a quiz, exam, homework or report may be given a failing grade for the course and referred to the Office of Academic Integrity for administrative discipline.
+Because all quizzes, exams, homeworks and reports are required for satisfactory completion of this course, any student caught cheating on a quiz, exam, homework or report will be given a failing grade for the course and referred to the Office of Academic Integrity for administrative discipline.